 The Department has established the Teaching Fellowship program for graduate students with particular interest in academic careers.
-Each Teaching Fellow co-teaches a Chemical Engineering course with a faculty mentor, and is involved in all aspects of the course (lecturing, preparation of new material, grading, assessment, etc.).
-Graduate students interested in the Teaching Fellow program should meet with the Graduate Program Coordinator to discuss the various options.
-Teaching Fellows are chosen by a committee based on their performance in previous TA positions, recommendations from their thesis advisor, and comments from the prospective faculty mentor.
-It is strongly encouraged that students complete their TA requirements prior to applying for a Teaching Fellowship.
+Each Teaching Fellow co-teaches a Chemical Engineering course with a faculty mentor.
+The Fellow is involved in all aspects of the course (lecturing, preparation of new material, grading, assessment, etc.) Graduate students interested in the Teaching Fellow program should meet with the Graduate Program Coordinator to discuss the various course options.
+Teaching Fellows are chosen by a committee based on their performance in previous TA positions, recommendation from their thesis advisor(s), and comments from the prospective faculty mentor.
+Students are strongly encouraged to complete their TA requirements prior to applying for a Teaching Fellowship.
 The committee may award a particularly outstanding Teaching Fellow candidate the Shirley and Fraser Russell Teaching Fellowship.

-Requirements for the MChE Degree
+Requirements for the MChE Degrees